Signs You’re in a Relationship with Someone with Narcissistic Personality Disorder

 “Flat on the ground, he contemplates two stars, his eyes, and his hair, fit for Bacchus, fit for Apollo, his youthful cheeks and ivory neck, the beauty of his face, the rose-flush mingled in the whiteness of snow, admiring everything for which he is himself admired” – Book III:402-436 Narcissus sees himself and falls in love, Metamorphoses trans. by A. S. Klein

-The story of Narcissus tells a tale of a handsome man who falls in love with himself.
+The story of Narcissus tells the tale of a handsome man who falls in love with himself.

 In the story, his love for himself was so strong that he gave up loving other beautiful nymphs to focus on himself.
 Narcissus’ story is the inspiration behind a psychological disorder called Narcissism.